Get the right support at the right time

 Many pharmacies are open until late and at weekends and you don’t need an appointment.
 Most pharmacies have a private consultation room where you can discuss issues with pharmacy staff without being overheard.

 For urgent health concerns that are not life-threatening, you can contact NHS 111 online at www.111.nhs.uk or by using the NHS App.
 By phone, just call 111.

 NHS 111 can help if you have an urgent medical problem and you’re not sure what to do.
 You can answer questions about your symptoms online or speak to a fully trained adviser on the phone.
 They will give you medical advice, refer you to a specialist and help you get any medicine you may need.

 NHS 111 is available 24 hours a day, 7 days a week

 Use emergency services wisely, but always dial 999 if you feel that your own or someone else’s life is at risk.

-Lambeth GP practices continue to offer consultations online or by phone and there are extra appointments available from 8am to 8pm over the weekend and bank holidays and up to 8pm on weekdays at Lambeth GP Access Hubs.
+Lambeth GP practices offer consultations online, by phone and face to face.
+Extra appointments are available from 4pm to 8pm on weekdays and 9am to 5pm on Saturdays at five Lambeth GP Enhanced Access Hubs.
 Use your usual GP number to book.
-If you need a face-to-face appointment, your GP practice will arrange that for you too.
-They will usually need to ask you about your symptoms so that they can offer the most appropriate support.
+If you need a face-to-face appointment, your GP practice will arrange that for you.
+They will usually need to ask you about your symptoms so that they can offer the most appropriate support with the right clinician.